jr0senblum/jc_console/README.md

 ====

 ##Web based monitoring tool for j_cache
-jc_console provides a browser-based monitoring tool allowing a user to understand the basic health of j_cache as well as see certain details about the tables and cache-lines (bucekts) that make up a running j_cache cluster.
+jc_console provides a browser-based monitoring tool allowing a user to understand the basic health of a j_cache cluster as well as see certain details about the tables and cache-lines (bucekts) that make up a running j_cache cluster.

-Jc_console is a dependecny of j_cache and is distributed with j_cache.
+Jc_console is a dependency of j_cache and is distributed with j_cache.
 Having said that, jc_console will not be started unless a particular j_cache node is configured to start jc_console via its configuration file, sys.config (see the configuration section below).

 ### Front-End / Back-End
 The front-end is a React / Redux appliction and is described in its own README in the client subdirectory.
 The back-end is an Erlang, OTP-compliant application and is further described in this README.

 ### Server file structure
 jc_console is a standard OTP application and follows the OTP directory convention.
-Howver, there is a single exception in that there is an additional client directory which contains the front-end React application.
+However, there is a single exception in that there is an additional client directory which contains the front-end React application.

 ```
 .